Bichon Frise: The Good, the Bad, and the Ugly

 Life expectancy

-Bichon Frises have a relatively long lifespan, usually living between 14 to 15 years, though many can live even longer with proper care and a healthy lifestyle.
+Bichon Frises have a relatively long lifespan, usually between 14 to 15 years, though many can live even longer with proper care and a healthy lifestyle.

 Expected lifetime cost